Skip to content

 Relation between Rules, Policies and User Levels

-For your convenience, the AXS Guard Firewall comes with a set of (factory) predefined Firewall Rules, which can be used right out of the box.
-You can easily create custom Rules with the AXS Guard Firewall GUI or use existing Rules as a template to add your modifications.
+The AXS Guard firewall comes with a set of factory-predefined rules and policies that you can use right out of the box.
+You can easily create custom rules and policies using the AXS Guard's web-based administrator tool or the AXS Guard Cloud, or you can use predefined ones as a template for your own modifications.
 This is done with the Edit as New function.

-• A vast number of Rules can be easily and centrally managed through Policies.
+• Centralized Management: A large number of related rules can be managed efficiently through policies.

-• With Firewall Policies at the user level: adding 4 rules to 1 policy and subsequently assigning the policy to 500 users means 505 configuration actions.
+• With firewall policies at the user level: You would add the 4 rules to 1 policy and then assign that policy to 500 users, resulting in just 505 configuration actions (4 rules + 1 policy creation + 500 assignments).

 About